jamesc2000/csnotehub/content/posts/2020-12-21---cpp-Stacks.md

 ## Making/Declaring a Stack using the <stack> header

-A much more useful and practical way of dealing with stacks is using the built-in c++ `<stack>` header.
+A much more useful and practical way of dealing with stacks is using the built-in c++ `cpp›<stack>` header.

 ```cpp
 #include <iostream>